 With a brand new 6th form study area, a dedicated and highly qualified team of teachers and an impressive record of securing first choice university places it is hardly surprising that the sixth form at Luckley is attracting more and more students from other schools.

-We offer over 20 subject choices at A Level and details can be found in the Subject Choices booklet.
+We offer over 20 subject choices at A Level and details can be found on the Subjects section of the website.
 You can choose from a variety of options, following a detailed discussion with the Head of Sixth Form to assist in your decision.
 Most students will follow a 3 A Level programme plus an EPQ.